carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 ~~~
 {: .language-r}

-We are going to use it now to extract an specific phylum from our data, and explore it at a more lower
+We are going to use it now to extract an specific phylum from our data, and explore it at a lower
 taxonomic level: Genus.
-We will take as an example the phylum cyanobacteria(Certainly, this is a biased
+We will take as an example the phylum cyanobacteria (certainly, this is a biased
 and arbitrary decision, but who does not feel attracted these incredible microorganisms?):
 ~~~
-cyanos <- subset_taxa(merged_metagenomes, phylum == "Cyanobacteria")
+cyanos <- subset_taxa(merged_metagenomes, Phylum == "Cyanobacteria")
 unique(cyanos@tax_table@.Data[,2])
 ~~~
 {: .language-r}